kotoHa-cloud/give-to-memorize/README.md

 ## Join Discord Guild and Try to use the bot.
 [Join our Discord Guild!!](https://discord.gg/WdDX4qJRr9)
-> You should publish in the issue if you cannot join the discord server for reasons such as broken link sessions, etc.
+> You should publish in the issue if you cannot join the discord guild for reasons such as broken link sessions, etc.

 ## Assumption
 We are using **[Node.js 18.17.0](https://nodejs.org/en/blog/release/v18.17.0)**